lazytanuki/gtk4_commonmark/README.md

   - [ ] `MdxJsxTextElement`
   - [ ] `MdxTextExpression`
   - [ ] `MdxFlowExpression`
+- [ ] wait for the [markdown-rs](https://github.com/wooorm/markdown-rs) crate to supported ordered lists to implement them
 - [ ] publish on crates.io

 # Acknowledgements

 - Thanks the [markdown-rs](https://github.com/wooorm/markdown-rs) crate author and contributors for making a robust and safe Markdown parser.
 - Thanks to the [GTK](https://www.gtk.org/) and [gtk4-rs](https://github.com/gtk-rs/gtk4-rs) devs and contributors!
+- Thanks to the [syntect](https://github.com/trishume/syntect) crate devs and contributors!